solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 {{< /highlight >}}

 ### Summary
-I this tutorial we have shown how Gloo can integrate with LDAP to authenticate incoming requests and authorize them based on the group memberships of the user associated with the request credentials.
+I this tutorial we have shown how Gloo Edge can integrate with LDAP to authenticate incoming requests and authorize them based on the group memberships of the user associated with the request credentials.

 To clean up the resources we created, you can run the following commands: